 Another bit of news is that we now offering SNAP MARKET MARCH!
 First-Flower Farm & Colfax Farm currently accept SNAP payments, and several other vendors have applications pending, as does the WSFM.
-Through Berkshire has been a great help to so many people.
+Through Berkshire Grown's collaboration with Berkshire Regional Planning Commission, grants have been received to assist those in need, which has been a great help to so many people.
 Berkshire Grown is a constant source of help to Berkshire farmers and farmers markets and does so much to promote food security here in the Berkshires.
 We are forever grateful to them for all their help.